-Lighting: Provide naturally lit internal spaces where possible with optimized, controlled and well-integrated artificial light to contribute to energy saving.
+Lighting: Provide naturally lit internal spaces where possible with optimized, controlled and wellintegrated artificial light to contribute to energy saving.
 Use only LED lighting.
 Use fixtures that deliver proper light levels efficiently to the work surface.
 Do not over illuminate spaces.
-Move day light to work spaces with enhanced window use and with effective use of light tubes.
+Move day light to workspaces with enhanced window use and with effective use of light tubes.
 Provide a detailed sequence of operation and schematic on drawings for easy interpretation of installing contractor.
 Provide occupancy lighting control and step dimming in office, meeting, classroom and similar spaces.

-Energy Performance and Modeling
+2.8 Energy Performance and Modeling

-New buildings must meet a performance level that is a minimum of 30% reduction below ASHRAE 90.1-2010.
+New buildings must meet an energy performance level that is a minimum of 20% reduction below ASHRAE 90.1-2022.
 For new construction, this performance level must be demonstrated through full modeling, where the modeling should reflect how the spaces and systems will operate once occupied.
 The models - with all the inputs, calculations, and assumptions - shall remain the intellectual property of HKUST.